Project Context

 Principles

-Based on the explorations, we concluded that:
+Based on the explorations, our team concluded that:

 • Side tasks and its scoring should be separated from the Major task and scoring,